 Participants should be over 18 years.

 Windermere, at 11 miles long, 1 mile wide and 67m deep is nestled by the lower foothills of the outstanding beauty of the Lake District National Park.
 It is the largest natural lake in England.
 Starting at Park Foot in the south you'll canoe to its northern end finishing near Ambleside.
 The delight of this canoe route is that you'll enjoy the relative tranquility out on the water.
 There are plenty of sights to see from castles, islands, tranquil bays and wildlife.

 If you want to increase the toughness of this challenge, opt to cycle from Ambleside to Langdale and the start of the mountain section of the event.
 It is an undulating route with a few short steep hills just to get the legs and heart pumping!

 A big day out on your way to the summit of Scafell Pike among some of the very best of the Lake District scenary.
 Expect lofty views into some of the Lake District’s most famous valleys and impressive rock scenery as the team traverse England’s highest ridge to the summit of Scafell Pike standing at 978m.

-The route is a more remote approach to the mountain and takes in some the truly impressive sights.
-The rewards are glorious.
-On a clear day you get lofty views down into Langstrath, Borrowdale, Eskdale and Wasdale.
-It’s that perfect combination of rock architecture, lofty positions and dramatic distant views and best of all because it’s an out and back route you get to walk it twice!
+The route is a more remote approach to the mountain and takes in some truly impressive sights.
+The rewards are glorious, on a clear day you get lofty views down into Langstrath, Borrowdale, Eskdale and Wasdale.
+It's that perfect combination of rock architecture, lofty positions and dramatic distant views and best of all because it's an out and back route you get to walk it twice!

 Looking for Something Similar?